ahmed-musallam/n8n-nodes-adobe-firefly/README.md

 This is an n8n community node.
 It lets you use Adobe Firefly Services, Photoshop API, and Audio/Video API in your n8n workflows.

+> Code is mostly Cursor generated with highly technical guidance, so be kind.

 Adobe Firefly is a generative AI service that allows you to create stunning images, videos, speech, and avatars from text prompts.
 The Photoshop API provides professional-grade image editing capabilities including AI-powered background removal, masking, and generative fill.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.